Former Member of the President's Leadership Council of The Asia Foundation

 Founder and former Chairman and CEO, Power Computing Corp.

-Most recently, Mr. Kahng has been devoting most of his time to philanthropy and non-profit work.
+Most recently, Stephen Kahng has been devoting most of his time to philanthropy and non-profit work.
 He is currently on the Board of the Hoover Institution at Stanford University and the Committee for Human Rights in North Korea.
 He is also an active Board member at the Asian Art Museum of San Francisco.

 He began his career at IBM as a computer designer for IBM 3080 Main frame computers.
 In the early 1980s, he began several successful start up companies in the computer design and semiconductor sectors.
 He was also consultant to many domestic and international computer companies including Digital Equipment Corp., Compaq Computer Corp. (both now part of HP), Olivetti Corporation, Samsung Electronics, LG Electronics, and Daewoo Corporation.